Instructions to authors

 3. Manuscript preparation

 Manuscripts must be written in English, preferably in Microsoft Word.
+Please activate line numbering: File/page setup/pagelayout: Show line numbers, Line numbering: Continuous/Begin with line 1.
 To avoid confusion with spacing, right-hand justification should be switched off.
 Do not use style sheets or templates.
 Number all pages, starting with 1 on the title page.
 If the software used to prepare the manuscript can do so, number all lines of text.

 Following the title and the author(s) please indicate the address of the institution where your contribution was produced.
 A short Abstract without paragraphs and some key words should be given on the ﬁrst page of the work.
 A summary may be given before the references at the end of more comprehensive works.